michellexbui/michellexbui.github.io/_pages/about.md

 I believe that a teacher and mentor should be effective, intentional, and patient in order to build strong, independent learners.
 I have taught and mentored a variety of students with various goals and needs, including many nontraditional and first-generation college students.
 I deeply believe that education and academia is a place for everyone.

-I currently work as an Adjunct Instructor and Professional Tutor at [Tompkins-Cortland Community College](https://www.tompkinscortland.edu/library/tutoring-schedule) (Dryden, NY).
-I teach an accelerated Introduction to Databases course for students pursuing associates degrees in Computer Science, Information Science, Information Technology, Accounting, and similar majors.
-At the Math & Science Tutoring Center, I specialize in Physics I-II, Calculus I-III, Pre-Calculus, College Algebra, Introduction to Computer Science, and Technology courses.
-Previously, I worked as an Academic Instructor and Tutor at [Porter Tutoring](https://www.portertutoring.com) (Arlington, TX).
+I recently worked as an Adjunct Instructor and Professional Tutor at [Tompkins-Cortland Community College](https://www.tompkinscortland.edu/library/tutoring-schedule) (Dryden, NY).
+I taught an accelerated Introduction to Databases course for students pursuing associates degrees in Computer Science, Information Science, Information Technology, Accounting, and similar majors.
+At the Math & Science Tutoring Center, I specialized in Physics I-II, Calculus I-III, Pre-Calculus, College Algebra, Introduction to Computer Science, and Technology courses.
+Prior to this, I worked as an Academic Instructor and Tutor at [Porter Tutoring](https://www.portertutoring.com) (Arlington, TX).
 I developed curriculum and instruction for SAT/ACT preparation courses as well as homeschool math and sciences for nontraditional middle to high school students.
 In addition to teaching, I also tutored college and K-12 students in math and sciences.

 Through my local chapter of Women in Physics at UT Arlington, I also founded an outreach program to encourage middle and high school students to pursue STEM careers.
 I recruited my peers to host hands-on science activities at local schools and mentored middle and high school students.

 ## Other things about me

 Aside from academics, I spend my time enjoying music and amateurly playing instruments.
 Painting, embroidering, and cooking are some of my favorite ways to relax.
 Recent additions to my favorite media include Anatomy of a Murder (1959) and Succession (2018-2023).

 <script type="text/javascript" id="clstr_globe" src="//clustrmaps.com/globe.js?d=5NB7l-1kcgLGMqCgrOrR-ek2FJHURhFX0lYH5om7Zkc"></script>